 The Great Tyne Row is a 25 km challenge row with an element of racing (depending

 on how seriously you take it).
-It ran for the sixth time in 2016.
-It is non-profit-making.
+It ran for the first time in 2011 and (with gaps in

 Each year there are prizes for fastest boat in various categories, but with an emphasis

-on fun, with awards also for the best dressed crew and best decorated boat.
+on fun, so awards also for the best dressed crew and best decorated boat, not to

-2015.
-The stand-alone web site for the Great Tyne Row at www.greattynerow.com has
+The stand-alone web site for the Great Tyne Row is at www.greattynerow.com and it

-more information on past winners, etc and is now the main place to look for info
+has more information on past winners, etc and is the main place to look for info

 The event is organised by the Northern Rowing Council in association with British